Knowledge Popularization

 MCP is an open-source protocol designed to provide context information to large language models (LLMs) in a standardized way.

-Analogy: Think of MCP as a "USB drive" for AI.
-Just as USB drives can store various files and be plugged into computers for immediate use, MCP servers can "plug in" various context-providing "plugins".
-LLMs can request these plugins from MCP servers as needed to obtain richer context information and enhance their capabilities.
+Analogical Understanding: You can think of MCP as the "USB drive" of the AI world.
+We know that a USB drive can store various files and can be used directly after plugging it into a computer.
+Similarly, an MCP Server can have various context-providing "plugins" connected to it.
+LLMs can request these plugins from the MCP Server as needed, thereby obtaining richer context information and enhancing their capabilities.

-Comparison with Function Tools: Traditional function tools provide external capabilities to LLMs, but MCP is a higher-level abstraction.
-Function tools focus on specific tasks, while MCP provides a more universal, modular context acquisition mechanism.
+Comparison with Function Tool: Traditional Function Tools can also provide external functionality to LLMs, but MCP is more like a higher-dimensional abstraction.
+Function Tools are more focused on specific task-oriented tools, while MCP provides a more general, modular mechanism for acquiring context.

 Core Advantages of MCP

-Standardization: Provides unified interfaces and data formats for seamless collaboration between LLMs and context providers.
+Standardization: MCP provides a unified interface and data format, enabling seamless collaboration between different LLMs and context providers.

-Modularity: Allows developers to decompose context information into independent modules (plugins) for easy management and reuse.
+Modularity: MCP allows developers to break down context information into independent modules (plugins), making management and reuse easier.

-Flexibility: Enables LLMs to dynamically select required context plugins for smarter, more personalized interactions.
+Flexibility: LLMs can dynamically select required context plugins based on their own needs, achieving more intelligent and personalized interactions.

-Extensibility: Supports adding new types of context plugins in the future, providing unlimited possibilities for LLM capability expansion.
+Extensibility: MCP's design supports adding more types of context plugins in the future, offering infinite possibilities for expanding LLM capabilities.